 There are two methods to transfer data from the field level to the top level: “level-wise implementation” and the cloud.

 Level-wise implementation means dedicated servers, local installation, dedicated databases and different systems for each level.
 All connected and integrated using additional software to transfer the data to the management levels.
 This type of implementation:

 - Is difficult to set up

 - Requires a huge investment of time and money

 Cloud implementation means a central cloud environment, easy implementation, distributed worldwide storage, and guaranteed accessibility of all your data in the cloud.
 A cloud-based implementation:

 - Costs less time and money for setup and maintenance

 - Is always up-to-date, maintained and monitored 24/7 by experts

 Using IXON Cloud, you benefit from a ready-to-go IIoT solution.
-IXON’s IIoT platform provides you, your partners and your customers with access and insights into all connected machines.
-It is the only complete IIoT solution in the market, including features for remote VPN access, machine data logging, dashboard visualisation and alarming for (support & service) engineers, production and management.
+IXON’s Industrial IoT platform provides you, your partners and your customers with access and insights into all connected machines.
+It is the only complete IIoT solution in the market, including features for industrial remote access (VPN), machine data logging, dashboard visualisation and alarming for (support & service) engineers, production and management.

 The IXON solution combines powerful edge hardware, which collects the machine data, with the reliable IXON Cloud, where data is stored for analysis and alarming.